FusionAuth/fusionauth-install/README.md

 * `h` - Show the help text.

 Environment variables:
+(Setting environment variables is as simple as exporting from your shell.
+See [here](https://en.wikipedia.org/wiki/Environment_variable#Assignment).
 * `TARGET_DIR` - The location to install the zip.
 Defaults value is `$PWD/fusionauth`.
 This value is ignored when installing Debian or RPM packages.
 * `VERSION` - The version to install.
 Defaults to the latest stable version.